Anthony LaPaglia: Career

 LaPaglia's earliest credit was a 1985 part in an episode of the television series Steven Spielberg's Amazing Stories.
 His first feature film was Cold Steel in 1987, followed that same year by the title role of Frank Nitti in the telemovie Nitti: The Enforcer.
 LaPaglia had a supporting role as a mobster in the minor hit Betsy's Wedding (1990).

-He starred alongside Danny Aiello and Lainie Kazan in 29th Street, a fact-based comedy/bio-pic, as the first New York State Lottery winner, Frank Pesce Jr. This was followed by roles in the vampire/Mafia story Innocent Blood (1992), the comedy thriller So I Married an Axe Murderer (1993), the legal thriller The Client (1994), and the comedy Empire Records in 1995.
-That same year, LaPaglia appeared in the role of Jimmy Wyler, lead character in the TV series Murder One, during its second and final season.
+He starred alongside Danny Aiello and Lainie Kazan in 29th Street, a fact-based comedy/bio-pic, as the first New York State Lottery winner, Frank Pesce Jr. This was followed by roles in the vampire/Mafia story Innocent Blood (1992), the comedy thriller So I Married an Axe Murderer (1993), the legal thriller The Client (1994), and the comedy Empire Records (1995).
+LaPaglia appeared in the role of Jimmy Wyler, lead character in the TV series Murder One, during its second and final season.
+LaPaglia made his debut in an Australian production opposite Hugo Weaving in The Custodian (1993).
+He played a hit man in Bulletproof Heart (1994) with Mimi Rogers and starred alongside future wife Gia Carides in the romantic comedy Paperback Romance (1994).

-During 1997–98, LaPaglia appeared in a Broadway production of Arthur Miller's A View From the Bridge with the Roundabout Theatre Company and later received a Tony Award for his portrayal of the protagonist, Eddie Carbone.
+During 1997–98, LaPaglia appeared in a Broadway production of Arthur Miller's A View from the Bridge with the Roundabout Theatre Company and later received a Tony Award for his portrayal of the protagonist, Eddie Carbone.
 LaPaglia also played Tito Merelli in Ken Ludwig's Lend Me a Tenor on Broadway.
 Before A View From the Bridge opened, LaPaglia was sent a script for the pilot of The Sopranos and met its creator, David Chase, to discuss the role of protagonist Tony Soprano.
 However, various factors, including Fox and his Broadway role, prevented LaPaglia from obtaining the role.

 Spike Lee cast LaPaglia as a New York police detective in Summer of Sam (1999).
 During 2000–04, LaPaglia appeared in eight episodes of the sitcom Frasier, including the finale, playing Daphne Moon's brother Simon.
 The role won him an Emmy Award for "Outstanding Guest Actor in a Comedy Series".